 - Best Practice

-A best practice is a way of performing activities or executing processes that is generally considered superior to all other methods in terms of high performance and low cost when compared.
-Serves as(...)
+A best practice is a way of performing activities or executing processes that is generally considered superior to all other methods in terms of quality, performance and cost.
+Sometimes referred to as(...)

 - Brown Paper Fair